The Untamed Brush

 Exhibition: February 7 - March 8 , 2025

-SARAHCROWN is pleased to announce The Untamed Brush, a group exhibition featuring neurodivergent and self-taught artists DongYub Cha, Kyung Du Kim, Isak Lim, from South Korea and David Syre from the Pacific Northwest.
+SARAHCROWN is pleased to announce The Untamed Brush, a group exhibition featuring self-taught and Outsider artists DongYub Cha, Kyungdu Kim, Isak Lim from South Korea and David Syre from the Pacific Northwest.
 Curated in collaboration with Museum VERSI in Seoul, South Korea, the exhibition will open on February 7, 2025, with a reception from 6–8 PM.
 It will run through March 8, 2025, concurrently with the Outsider Art Fair (February 27–March 2, 2025), underscoring SARAHCROWN’s dedication to promoting self-taught artists on an international stage.

 The exhibition’s title, The Untamed Brush, symbolizes the raw, expressive power of artistic creation without boundaries—a theme that runs through all the works on display.
 From bustling cityscapes to meditative abstractions and surreal dreamscapes, the exhibition captures the essence of artistic freedom and its ability to reshape how we see the world.

-Sign up for our newsletter to stay updated.
+Sign up for our newsletter to stay informed.

 DongYub Cha's (b.
 2005) works can be described as vibrant, dynamic, and deeply rooted in the storytelling of urban life.
 He employs bold, saturated colors and strong, definitive outlines, creating a visual language that is both playful and engaging.
 Using marker pens as his medium, Cha achieves a unique aesthetic that bridges the gap between realism and a more illustrative, almost cartoon-like approach.